ftt-project/ftt/README.rst

 May 8
 ^^^^^
 - [ ] CLI to execute commands like create new portfolio and add symbols to it with 0 weight
+- [ ] * Find statistic with sell and test that it is saved
+- [ ] Update order on complition
+- [ ] Eliminate mypy, flake8 complains